7shi/dante-la-el/Inferno/MT/compare-en.md

 wills not that into His city any one should come through me.
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">126</td><td>
-he does not want that into his city through me one comes.
+does not want that in his city one comes for me.
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">126</td><td>
 does not want anyone to come to his city for me.
 </td></tr>
 <tr><td>Bard-1</td><td align="right">126</td><td>
-does not want that I come to his city
+does not want that one comes into his city through me.
 </td></tr>
 <tr><td>Bard-2</td><td align="right">126</td><td>
-Does not want that to his city through me one comes.
+does not want that into his city for me one comes.
 </td></tr>
 <tr><td>DeepL</td><td align="right">126</td><td>
 Wills not that to his city for me thou shouldst come.